hackclub/sprig/docs/README.md

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Content is written in markdown/MDX and is located inside the `docs` directory.

 ### Installation